Handicap Guidelines: Automatic Changes to Handicaps (the AHS)

 The Automatic Handicapping System (AHS) is the principal method by which handicaps are changed.

-All players carry forward their indices from season to season.
-When a player's handicap is altered outside the AHS, his index is reset to the trigger point corresponding to that handicap [see Tables 4 and 5 below].
+All players carry forward their index from season to season.
+When a player's handicap is altered outside the AHS, their index is reset to the trigger point corresponding to that handicap [see Tables 3 and 4 below].

-All singles games in CA Calendar Fixtures, Federation Leagues, inter-club contests, and Designated Club Competitions qualify for the system.
+All singles games in Croquet England Calendar Fixtures, Federation Leagues, inter-club contests, and Designated Club Competitions qualify for the system (excluding One-Ball and Short Croquet).
+See also

 Designated Club Competitions are competitions for which all the following apply: